Jade-Jones-dev/sofa-website/README.md

 Welcome to the Sofa Website project repository!
 This project aims to create a modern and user-friendly website for a furniture company, showcasing their range of sofas.
 The website is designed to provide an engaging and seamless experience for potential customers to explore the different sofa options available and learn more about the company.

-View the live deployment at https://sofasite.netlify.app/
+See the live deployment at https://sofasite.netlify.app/

 ## Table of Contents